NeuroTechX/ntx_slack_archive/general.md

  >Is reading data from the electrode as easy as or similar to: read(pinNum) in software?
 What language do most BCI's use?

+10/17/2017 2:31 PM

+ **elsehow** :

+ >what do you mean by langauge? and yes, youd just be reading a timeseries of voltages (and probably FFTing them)